 The United States is one of the only countries in the world that doesn’t require paid maternity or paternity leave, but the Family Medical Leave Act (FMLA) requires you to provide 12 weeks of unpaid leave for eligible employees.

 Understand this law and what employees are entitled to receive.
 For instance, employees aren’t required to take the full 12 weeks in one chunk—they can take the time intermittently.

 Birth moms, partners, and adopting parents all qualify (assuming they meet the criteria).
-Get to know this law, as well as any other laws in your state (California, Hawaii, New Jersey, New York, and Rhode Island have specific paid-parental-leave laws, so look closely).
+Get to know this law, as well as any other laws in your state.
 More employment laws are adopted regularly so it does pay to stay knowledgeable about the laws in your jurisdiction.

 Write a Formal Policy About Family Leave